legendu-net/blog/misc/content/2022/01/spark-issue:-sigbus/spark-issue:-sigbus.markdown

     You can simplfy retry your Spark/PySpark application.
     If you still encounter the same issue, try with increased `spark.executor.memory` and `spark.driver.memoryOverhead`.
+    If your Spark application consists of a few big jobs, try splitting big jobs into smaller ones might also help.

 ## References